 iKnowHow® now

 To compliment this stuff, I co-founded the Cass Creatives network in 2003.
-I’m also a founder member of The Hospital and a Fellow of the RSA.
-In July 2009 I was elected to the RSA’s brand new Fellowship Council.
+I’m also a founder member of London’s club for creative entrepreneurs, The Hospital, and a Fellow of the The RSA.

 To get more of a feel for what iKnowHow® does, please see the Clients page.